top of page

 Does Universal have disability accommodations for neurodivergent guests who struggle with waiting in line?

-Guests must register for the IBCCES Individual Accessibility Card online up to 48 hours before arrival.
+Universal Orlando, like many other theme parks, works with an outside complany, IBCCES,to pre-register guests must register for the IBCCES Individual Accessibility Card.
+This can be done online up to 48 hours before arrival.
 Guests must be able to upload documentation from their doctor or therapist as well as a picture of the person needing the accommodations.
 Make sure you are requesting accommodations for things like needing breaks from standing in line and indicating a problem with crowds or enclosed spaces rather than not being able to STAND in line.
 Lines for attractions at Universal Orlando are ADA compliant, virtual queues are not considered a necessary accommodation at Universal for those of limited mobility.
 The accommodations requested need to reflect the guest’s inability to WAIT successfully in a line rather than a separate area using a virtual queue.
 When it is completed and reviewed, you will be emailed a PDF of the IAC.

 Only IBCCESS can issue the IAC, it is not issued at the Universal Orlando Parks.